rjsoheil/rjsoheil/README.md

 ## About Me

-I'm a security-focused developer and penetration tester with **4 years of experience** in bug hunting, web application security testing, API security, and building practical security tools.
+I'm a developer and penetration tester with **4 years of experience** in bug hunting, web application security testing, API security, and building practical security tools.

 My main focus is finding real-world vulnerabilities, understanding how applications break, and creating tools that make offensive security workflows faster, cleaner, and more repeatable.